What is the Jamb Score for Economics? See Answer Here

 Competitive federal universities prefer candidates with all five credits obtained in a single sitting.
 However, most institutions accept combinations from two sittings, provided the credits meet specific subject requirements.
 Some universities maintain stricter policies, requiring minimum grades of C in core subjects like English Language, Mathematics, and Economics.
 Always verify your target university’s specific O’Level requirements before applying, as policies vary across institutions.

-Leading Universities Offering Economics and Their Admission Standards
+Top Universities To Study Economics and Their Admission Standards

 University of Lagos (UNILAG) maintains Nigeria’s most stringent admission requirements for Economics.
 Prospective students questioning what is the jamb score for Economics in Nigeria at UNILAG should target scores above 220 for competitive consideration.
 The Department of Economics consistently produces graduates who become influential policymakers, central bank officials, and corporate strategists across Africa.